By day, I play associate creative director at second story.

 IFCI is a comedian-led research group that studies humor and conducts laugh-inducing experiments.
 We create interactive objects and performances that point out absurdities through a technique we call Participatory Satire.
 These public experiments combine humor, design, technology, and of course, humans.

-We’ve made a synthHAsizer that lets people remix their fake laugh into a ‘real’ one.
+We’ve made a syntHAsizer that lets people remix their fake laugh to a ‘real’ one.
 We’ve made fashionable pollination accessories, turning people into honeybees to draw attention to colony collapse.
 We’ve even convinced people to power walk through a mall in pantsuits to drum up support for Hillary.

 recent experiments include:

 experiments have been shown at:

 Science Gallery in Dublin; CCCB in Barcelona; ArtScience Museum in Singapore; Palazzo delle Esposizioni in Rome; Risk/Reward Pavement Festival in Portland; Design Week Portland, Bridgetown Comedy Festival; Portland Fashion Week; and featured in Wired UK, The Guardian, GOOD, Dwell, and Design Bureau Magazine.

 Lately, i've been thinking about...

 How feelings change people, not facts; it's kindness that brings people’s 'porcupine needles' down.
 How artistic activism can make the intangible, tangible—case in point this Gerrymandering 5K.
 Sticking it to our Twitter-fueled reactionary culture and making it okay to say ‘I don’t know what I think about that yet.’
 Remembering that talking about your ideas makes them stronger.